Non-Abelian and Type-A Conformal Anomalies from Euler Descent: 4d non-Abelian conformal anomaly from the Chern character of

-where $d^{ABC}={\rm tr}\left(T^A\{T^B,T^C\}\right)$ is the $SU(4)$ symmetric invariant tensor.
-We checked explicitly that the identification of the conformal generators in $SU^*(4)$ gives $d^{DM_{ab}M_{cd}}=\epsilon_{abcd}$, and so we reproduce the type-A anomaly -- up to an overall factor.
+We checked explicitly that the identification of the conformal generators in $SU^*(4)$ gives $d^{DM_{ab}M_{cd}}=\epsilon_{abcd}$, and so we reproduce the non-Abelian conformal anomaly -- up to an overall factor.
 This factor decidedly involves an $i$, which is what we need to convert from a chiral anomaly to the (real) conformal anomaly.

 Finally, one may worry that the descent from the Chern character \eqref{eq:chernEu} resembles the standard descent of a chiral anomaly, superficially at odds with the parity-even result $E_4$.
 This logic would have been correct had we taken $SU^*(4)$ to be an \textit{internal symmetry}.
 Here instead $SU^*(4)\cong SO(5,1)$ is a spacetime symmetry and so parity acts as a nontrivial automorphism on its generators, under which $P^a,\,K^a,\,M^{1a},\,a=2,3,4$ are odd.
 This guarantees that $d^{DM_{ab}M_{cd}}=\epsilon_{abcd}$ is parity odd, ensuring together with the implicit $\epsilon_{\mu\nu\rho\sigma}$ that the overall anomaly is parity-even.
 Lastly, the anomaly isn't quantized because there are no instantons for $SU^*(4)\cong SO(5,1)$.